 Lose yourself in this warm, woody scent that promotes relaxation, even in the most chaotic of times.
 Considered the “grounding” essential oil, cedarwood has the ability to bring you back down to earth.
 After a challenging day, diffuse this scent throughout your home for a soothing zen experience.
 Or dab onto the skin when you’re not feeling quite like yourself.
 You can also add a drop or two to your facial toner for added skin-clarifying benefits.

 The scent of this 100% rosehip seed oil is divine, but it’s hydrating benefits are even better.
-High in omega fatty acids, this unrefined oil helps to reduce the signs of aging, moisturizes the skin, and calm irritation and inflammation.
+High in omega fatty acids, this unrefined oil helps to reduce the signs of aging, moisturizes the skin, and calms irritation and inflammation.
 Slather all over the face and neck for baby-soft, glowing skin.

 Take a peek at some of the other best essential oils for dry skin you can buy.